-Notice that in equation (2) there are sub-functions that are dependent on the design variable vector, \bar{x} such as the non-recurring cost, NRE_j function that gives the non-recurring cost of the j^{th} design refresh, x_j .
-In addition, the parameter set \bar{p} contains all of the constants shown in equation (2) such as the discount rate, R.
+Notice that in Equation 2 there are sub-functions that are dependent on the design variable vector, $\bar{x}$ such as the non-recurring cost, $NRE_j$ function that gives the non-recurring cost of the $j^{th}$ design refresh, $x_j$ .
+In addition, the parameter set $\bar{p}$ contains all of the constants shown in Equation 2 such as the discount rate, R.

-The $f(\bar{x}, \bar{p})$ LCC objective function, which is a representation of the DRP methodology has the design variable \bar{x} and parameter set \bar{p} as its inputs; however, the DRP methodology goes through many intermediate variables in order to calculate a LCC.
+The f(x,p) LCC objective function, which is a representation of the DRP methodology has the design variable x and parameter set y as its inputs; however, the DRP methodology goes through many intermediate variables in order to calculate a lifecycle cost.
 An example of an intermediate variable is an annual design refresh cost variable (i.e., the amount of money that was spent on all design refreshes within a particular year).
 While not part of the design variable, these intermediate variables may have constraints placed on them.
 For example, let there be an annual budget constraint that imposes a million dollar upper bound limit on the annual design refresh cost in year t of the analysis period.
-The annual budget constraint would then be represented as $g(\bar{x}, \bar{p}) = c(\bar{x}, \bar{p}, t) - 1,000,000 \le 0$.
+The annual budget constraint would then be represented as $g(x, p) = c(x, p, t) - 1,000,000 \le 0$ .
 Taking constraints imposed on intermediate variables and deriving them in terms of the design variable is not possible for all cases.

-Constraints imposed in the DRP process can reflect legislative policies, budget realities, technology upgrade roadmaps, logistic limitations, and obsolescence management limitations (Nelson et al., 2011).
-For the approach presented in this paper the constraints can be characterised by three general types: budgetary, logistical, and temporal.
+Constraints imposed in the DRP process can reflect legislative policies, budget realities, technology upgrade roadmaps, logistic limitations, and obsolescence management limitations (Nelson III et al., 2011).
+For the approach presented in this paper the constraints can be characterized by three general types: budgetary, logistical, and temporal.
 For example, a budgetary constraint may place an upper bound on the money available to perform design refreshes or other management activities in a particular period of time as in the example above.
 A logistical constraint would restrict the number of components that can be stored for lifetime buys, or limit the number of facilities performing design refreshes (e.g., a finite number of dry docks for ships).
 Temporal constraints will require the design refresh activity to complete within a specific period of time for technology insertion to upgrade a system's capability, or may preclude specific periods of time for design refresh because the system to be refreshed is unavailable (e.g., a submarine is gone for 12 months and the design refresh cannot be performed at sea).
 It should be noted that since the design variable in the DRP process is a list of design refresh dates, the temporal constraints do not require any kind of modification whereas the budget and resource constraints do require a transformation into a constraint that is in terms of the design variable (i.e., design refresh dates).
 This paper will focus on temporal constraints and specifically their application to electronic systems.
 For the DMSMS affected systems, temporal constraints are the most prevalent DRP drivers.

-Temporal constraints usually take the form of inclusive4 inequalities because they represent ranges of time when at least one design refresh is required.
-These constraints are typically centred on events such as obsolescence events, legislation enactment events, changes in standards event, etc., because a large majority of system limitations are focused on mitigating the impacts of those events.
+Temporal constraints usually take the form of inclusive inequalities because they represent ranges of time when at least one design refresh is required.
+These constraints are typically centered on events such as obsolescence events, legislation enactment events, changes in standards event, etc., because a large majority of system limitations are focused on mitigating the impacts of those events.